Demi-urge/menace_sandbox/docs/foresight_tracker.md

 )
 ```

-This captures per-stage ROI and resilience, the degradation from the baseline
+This captures the stage label, per-stage ROI and resilience, the degradation
-run and the computed ``stability`` score, providing a consolidated log of a
+from the baseline run and the computed ``stability`` score.
+Analysing how
-workflow's temporal trajectory.
+stability changes between stages highlights long‑term decay in the workflow's
+performance.

 ## Cold starts and template curves